seL4/website/Contribute/style.md

 When using integral types (`char`, `int`, `long`, etc.), qualify them explicitly as `unsigned` except where negative values are meaningful and must be handled.
-(Overflow of signed integral types is undefined in the C standard.)
+Overflow of signed integral types is undefined behaviour in the C standard, whereas overflow of unsigned integral types is defined.

 ### Naming of symbols (variables), types, and type aliases (`typedef`)